 Keep Your Tools on You

 If you’re looking for rocks, don’t forget to keep your equipment on hand.
-Rocks are a pretty common find in most places of the world and can be easily found if you know where to look or have some rockhounding tools handy like gloves, bags, hats, etc. It is always good to be prepared for any situation because anytime can be a successful hunt!
+Rocks are a pretty common find in most places of the world and can be easily found if you know where to look or have some rock-hounding tools like gloves, bags, hats, etc. It is always good to be prepared for any situation because anytime can be a successful hunt!

 Public Land Resources